POptUS/BenDFO/README.md

 ## Benchmarking Derivative-Free Optimization Algorithms

 This repository contains source code and updates from the codes originally shared at https://www.mcs.anl.gov/~more/dfo/.
+Ways to contribute; extensions to other problems and languages; and additional resources will be updated at https://poptus.github.io/.

+---

-These codes are based on the supplemental information for the paper:
+The codes in this repository are based on the supplemental information for the paper:
 - [[1](#pap1)] Benchmarking Derivative-Free Optimization Algorithms by J.J.
 Moré and S.M.
 Wild. *SIAM J. Optimization*, Vol. 20 (1), pp. 172-191, 2009. doi:[10.1137/080724083](https://doi.org/10.1137/080724083)